WELCOME TO THE MINOR LEAGUE PAGE AT EAST LINCOLN OPTIMIST

 Minor League President

 Minor League rules are governed by Official MLB Baseball rules supplemented or superseded by Cal Ripken/Babe Ruth and/or ELO Local Rules.
-The following rules are specific for the Spring 2018 Minor Season.
+The following rules are specific for the Fall 2018 Minor Season.

 Schedule: Once the schedule is put in place it is considered “final”.
 Other than weather, or other material event, a game will not be canceled or postponed.